tikoker/Virtual-Png-Webcam-VPW/README.md

 # Virtual Png Webcam-VPW
 En-This is a program that outputs the microphone's voice using a virtual camera in the form of a distributor.

-&emsp;To run the program, run settings.bat and select your microphone in the parameter microphone_index
+&emsp;*To run the program, run settings.bat and select your microphone in the parameter microphone_index

 Information on the config.json file:\
 "background_color" -selecting one of the standard colors "green ; gray"\